-ACCE has 5 offices across the state in Sacramento, Richmond, Oakland, Los Angeles and San Diego.
-Our statewide team organizes with tenants all over the state and works hand and hand with our local offices across the state and direct our statewide campaign efforts.
+ACCE is dedicated to organizing all across the state with offices located in Sacramento, Richmond, Oakland, Los Angeles, and San Diego.
+Our statewide team organizes with tenants all over the state and works hand and hand with our local offices to direct our statewide campaign efforts.

 3655 S Grand Ave, Suite 250

 Los Angeles, CA 90007

 Born out of our years of work fighting Wall Street’s agenda to foreclose on millions of families across California, ACCE Action is deeply committed to fighting displacement and building a California where everyone has access to a safe and affordable place to live.
 This means working to PROTECT tenants and homeowners who are fighting to stay housed, PRESERVE existing affordable housing, and PRODUCE more housing that is affordable for people with very low incomes as well as the unemployed.

 ACCE Action is also a proud steering committee member of Housing NOW! – a statewide coalition that is building power to make housing affordable and combat the displacement crisis that is disproportionately impacting working class communities of color.
 Led by tenants, our coalition also includes allied landlords, realtors, and dozens of community, faith and labor organizations.